nashville-software-school/bangazon-inc/book-2-mvc/chapters/INTRO_TO_MVC.md

 {
     public class Student
     {
-        [Required]
         public int Id { get; set; }

-        [Required]
         public string Name { get; set; }
         public string Breed { get; set; }

-        [Required]
         public int OwnerId { get; set; }
         public Owner Owner { get; set; }
     }
 }
 ```

-A couple things to note here.
+Something to note here..

-- The `[Required]` attribute is on some property because each of those columns in the database are marked as `NOT NULL` - meaning that blank values cannot be stored in them.
-You need to mimic that in your data model class.
-- In addition to properties that are foriegn keys like `OwnerId`, we may also want to include a property for the entire foriegn entity.
+In addition to properties that are foriegn keys like `OwnerId`, we may also want to include a property for the entire foriegn entity.
 That is why there is a property for the Owner object.

 ### Views